bastonero/aiida-vibroscopy/docs/source/howto/understand.md

 (howto-understand)=

-# How-to understand the input/builder structure
+# Understand the input/builder structure

 In AiiDA the CalcJobs and WorkChains have usually nested inputs and different options on how to run the calculation and/or workflows.
 To understand the nested input structure of CalcJobs/Workflows, we made them available in a clickable